-In general terms, open-ended AIFs are addressed to the retail market and closed-ended AIFs target affluent or professional investors.
-As a result, the CMVM's scrutiny over open-ended AIFs tends to be tighter.

-Furthermore, depending on the type of AIF at stake and whether it is open or closed-ended, different investing limits will apply, notably in respect of leverage and asset allocation.
+In general terms, open-ended AIFs tend to target the retail market and closed-ended AIFs tend to target affluent or professional investors.
+As a result, the rules and the CMVM's scrutiny over open-ended AIFs are tighter.
+Furthermore, depending on the type of AIF at stake and whether it is open- or closed-ended, different investing limits will apply, notably in respect of leverage and asset allocation.

-1.5 What does the authorisation process involve and how long does the process typically take?
+1.5 What does the authorisation process involve for managers and, if applicable, Alternative Investment Funds, and how long does the process typically take?